TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson1.md

   incorrect.
 However, in the biomedical field, as well as other sciences, we are often studying processes that we can be fairly confident will continue to follow the patterns of the past over any practically important prediction period.
-For instance, we can assume with substantial confidence that the earth will continue to rotate (abeit with the current pattern of deceleration), ATP will continue being used for transmitting potential energy within a cell, and carbon will continue to have a valence of four.
-By contrast, something like the unforseen emergence of a pandemic can have a dramatic impact on the performance of previously developed economic model.
+For instance, we can assume with substantial confidence that over the next million years the earth will continue to rotate (abeit with the current pattern of deceleration), ATP will continue being used for transmitting potential energy within a cell, and carbon will continue to have a valence of four.
+By contrast, unexpected remotely related occurrence, such as a trade war or pandemic, can drastically affect the accuracy of predictive economic models.

 As was mentioned earlier, if you could measure e.g. the height of every individual in a population of interest, then you could calculate the mean height of the